breichl/oceanmixedlayers/README.md

 ## Instructions for using the installed package

 Examples and short tests are given in notebook form in the tests folder.
-Some examples require first downloading the Argo profile database (see ftp://usgodae.org/pub/outgoing/argo/).
-Idealized profiles can be constructed for testing the interfaces as well.
+Some examples require downloading the Argo profile database (see ftp://usgodae.org/pub/outgoing/argo/).
+Idealized profiles can be constructed for testing the interfaces as well, without need for obtaining external data.